Haley Bradshaw, MD

 PGY-1

-Born in Canada, raised between Singapore and Qatar, and trained in medicine in Nepal—I’ve had quite the global adventure!
+Born in Canada, raised between Singapore and Qatar, and trained in medicine in Nepal, I’ve had quite the global adventure.
 These days, I call Johnson City home and adore its mountains and friendly faces.
-I’m passionate about traveling and a big foodie (yes, I’ll try anything once!).
+I’m passionate about traveling and a big foodie who will try almost anything once.
 I love turning my kitchen into a mini test lab for baking and cooking experiments.
-My happy place?
-Good food, great company, and time with my wonderful husband.
+My happy place is good food, great company and time with my wonderful husband.

 Medical School: Kathmandu University School of Medical Sciences, Dhulikhel, Nepal